strohs/brewery-microservices/README.md

 - [Spring State Machine](https://spring.io/projects/spring-statemachine) - keeps track of the current state of a beer order across services
 - [ActiveMQ Artemis](https://activemq.apache.org/components/artemis/) is used as the message broker.

+Message queues are used to communicate and maintain the state of the order as it moves through the system.
+MySQL is used as the database provider with each service's data stored in a separate schema, with a separate DB user.

 ## High Level architecture